-Q: I have no period and did not bleed even after taking Provera.
+Q: I have no period and did not bleed at all even after taking Provera.
 What does this mean?

-A: Provera is often given as the 'Progesterone (Provera) Challenge Test' to women who have no period and who are not pregnant.
-In this test 10 mg of provera is often given over 7-10 days and bleeding is expected within 2 weeks after the last pill.
+A: Provera is given as the 'Progesterone (Provera) Challenge Test' to women who have no period and who are not pregnant.
+In this test, 10 mg of Provera is often given over 7-10 days and bleeding is expected within 2 weeks after the last pill.

 If there is vaginal bleeding after this test then the diagnosis at this point is anovulation.
 Some experts believe that an LH and FSH level may be helpful at this point.
 If the LH is high (above about 10 MIU/ml) and the LH/FSH ratio is above 2:1, this supports the clinical diagnosis of polycystic ovarian disease (PCO).
 However, many patients with PCO do not demonstrate this high LH/FSH ratio.
 Testosterone and DHEAS levels may be useful in women with PCO, especially in the presence of hirsutism or other signs of hyperandrogenism (excess male hormones).

 If there is no vaginal bleeding after this test, then there could be one of three conditions: